microsoft/intelligence-toolkit/deploy/azure/README.md

 ### Prerequisites
 Before you start, make sure you have the following:

+1. **Azure Account**: At minimum `Contributor` role assignment to deploy the resources in your Azure subscription.
-1. **Azure Subscription**: An active Azure subscription.
+2. **Azure Subscription**: An active Azure subscription.
-1. **OpenAI or Azure OpenAI instance**: This will provide the AI capabilities required by the application.
+3. **OpenAI or Azure OpenAI instance**: This will provide the AI capabilities required by the application.
 If you don't have one, you can find [instructions here](../../OPENAI.md)
-2. **Azure Account**: At minimum `Contributor` role assignment to deploy the resources in your Azure subscription.

 ### Steps to Deploy the App